jellyfin/jellyfin.org/docs/general/server/media/_video-multipart.md

 - `-` (dash)
 - `_` (underscore)

 Multiple parts can also be used in conjunction with multiple versions (stacked multi-versions).
+When additional parts and alternate versions are combined, the version that has the additional part will be listed first in the selector.
+This is in contrast to when only dealing with alternative versions, which are ordered by highest resolution or alphabetically.
+This should be noted somewhere, either here or below, where we talk about ordering.

+    ```txt
+    S01E01 - 720p - Part 1.mkv
+    S01E01 - 720p - Part 2.mkv
+    S01E01 - 1080p.mkv
+    ```

+UI Selector order

+    ```txt
+    S01E01 - 720p - Part 1.mkv
+    S01E01 - 1080p.mkv
+    ```

 ```txt
 Series Name